tvesh4/baccarat103/README.md

 • In-code documentation
     Comments

+Other features include proper indentation and naming styles for variable names, in-code documentation through comments, and multiple functions to display messages, declare winners, check for wins, draw cards, and play the game.

 **List of non-standard C/C++ libraries**, indicating what features in your game are supported by these libraries.